lenskit/lenskit/lenskit-archetype-fancy-analysis/src/main/resources/archetype-resources/Readme.md

 time, you can uncomment the grouplens.mldata.acknowledgement property in pom.xml, and change the value to "yes".

+## Example Predictor

+There is a simple example predictor in src/main/java.
+This predictor includes a model that generates item means, and a predictor based on that model.
+You may find the model and predictor useful as starting points for your own predictors.

 ## Next steps

 The next steps are up to you!
 You can explore LensKit evaluations by